 The first big choice to make is whether this is a family bike trip where you all ride or whether it’s just the adult(s) on bikes.

-If you’re considering a cycling holiday with kids, the first thing to be clear on is whether you’re looking for somewhere:
+If you’re considering cycling holidays with children, the first thing to be clear on is whether you’re looking for somewhere:

-1. How old are your children and how fit are they?
+How old are your children and how far can they cycle?

 Be realistic about how far your child will want to cycle.
 You don’t want to put them off forever.